-The schematic design phase for the Tweed Valley Hospital has now commenced.
+The schematic design phase for the Tweed Valley Hospital is now complete.

 Examining how rooms and services will relate to each other and how patients and staff will move through the buildings, this stage of design also incorporates the next level of detail including the logistics around delivery of consumables, collection and disposal of waste, and interconnection of services such as electricity, water, and telecommunications.